Last Updated: May 4th, 2022 at 4:16 pm

 Semi-trucks are much longer than the average automobile, as well.
-This is important to remember when passing a truck, as it is difficult to judge their length from the back.
+This is important to remember when passing a truck, as judging their length from the back is difficult.
 If you are passing a semi-truck on a highway, be sure to give yourself enough distance to judge the length of the vehicle and whether any other vehicles are surrounding it.
 To err on the side of caution, it is safest to not pass an 18 wheeler on a one-way road unless you have an extended view of the road ahead and can see no other vehicles are approaching.

 Acceleration and Stopping

 Semi-trucks will need a lot more time and space to both accelerate and stop, compared to a regular passenger vehicle.
 While it may take a passenger car 300 feet in order to come to a complete stop, a semi-truck may require twice this distance.
 This means that, if traffic is stopping and starting frequently, it may be difficult for an 18 wheeler truck to avoid rear-ending the vehicle in front of them.

 In order to avoid this, it is best to leave plenty of space in between you and a semi-truck in traffic.
 Whenever possible, change lanes so that you are not directly in front of an 18 wheeler truck.

 It is important to remember that the larger the truck, the bigger the blind spot they have.
 For a semi-truck, these spots exist on both sides of the automobile as well as in the front and in the rear.
 Accidents due to these blind spots are a common occurrence – and can result in serious injuries and even death.